Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Introduction

-\ul{Method and model selection under distribution shift.} A third body of work emphasizes that no single algorithm performs best across all types of distribution shift and studies how to select methods to achieve robustness under varying shifts. \citet{bell2024reassessing} show that performance on spurious-correlation benchmarks varies widely across datasets, underscoring the need for domain-adaptive approaches. \citet{jiang2025ood} extend this idea by framing algorithm selection as a learnable task in which dataset characteristics guide the choice of the training algorithm most likely to generalize under a given shift.
-While conceptually related, these approaches focus on selecting among learning algorithms, whereas this work adapts covariate subsets within a single predictive model to maximize environment-specific predictive performance.
+\ul{Method and model selection under distribution shift.} A further line of work emphasizes that no single algorithm performs best across all types of distribution shift and studies how to select methods to achieve robustness under varying shifts. \citet{bell2024reassessing} show that performance on spurious-correlation benchmarks varies across datasets, underscoring the need for domain-adaptive approaches. \citet{jiang2025ood} extend this idea by framing algorithm selection as a learnable task in which dataset characteristics guide the choice of the training algorithm most likely to generalize under a given shift.
+These approaches focus on selecting among learning algorithms, whereas this paper adapts covariate subsets to improve environment-specific predictive performance.